UPGRADING FROM THE INITIAL CERTIFICATE TO CAREER CERTIFICATE

 2. Participate in a district-provided mentoring program for two years.
 Your school will assign an appropriate teacher to be your mentor;

 3. Successfully complete 30 contact hours of professional development for an IPC upgrade; successfully complete 90 contact hours of professional development for an ICEC upgrade.
 This may include college credits (One semester hour equals 15 contact hours of professional development);

-4. Participate in a beginning teacher assistance program offered by a Missouri college or university, Regional Professional Development Center (RPDC), or professional teacher organization such as MNEA or MSTA; and
+4. Participate in a beginning teacher assistance program offered by a Missouri college or university, Regional Professional Development Center (RPDC), or professional teacher organization such as MNEA, MSTA, MAESP, or MOASSP;

-5. Successfully participate in your employing school's annual Performance Based Teacher Evaluation process.
+5. Successfully participate in your employing school's annual Performance Based Teacher Evaluation process; and

 6. Develop and implement a professional development plan that is on file with the district.